Wessex Regiment: 1st Battalion

-In 1986 and 1987, The Wessex Regiment was affiliated with both the Gloucestershire Regiment and Devonshire and Dorset Regiment regular army.
-It was the only reserve regiment in the South West with an active role as part of 1 Brigade NATO.
+In 1986 and 1987, The Wessex Regiment was affiliated with both the Gloucestershire Regiment and Devonshire and Dorset Regiment in the regular army.
+It was the only reserve regiment in the South West with an active role as part of 1 Brigade (UKMF) NATO.

-The Devonshire and Dorset Regiment was in the process of raising their own territorial infantry battalion, and as a result, the regiment lost the previously Devon and Dorset affiliated companies to form the new battalion; namely: E Company to the new battalion as both HQ and A Companies, and C Company retaining its lettering; the latter was replaced by a rifle company from the 2nd Battalion.
+The Devonshire and Dorset Regiment was in the process of raising their own territorial infantry battalion, and as a result, the regiment lost the previously Devon and Dorset affiliated companies to form the new battalion in 1986.
+Namely: E Company to the new battalion as both HQ and A Companies, and B and C Companies retaining their lettering; the former was replaced by a rifle company raised in 1985 at Swindon, around the GPMG(SF) platoon from D Coy, 2nd Battalion.

 Then, starting in 1992, in line with the British Army's reductions at the end of the Cold War, the battalion was reduced to a three rifle company establishment, losing D Company to the Devon and Dorsets, and both B and C companies to the 2nd Battalion.
 After this the structure consisted of: